georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/search-suggesters.md

     * `popular`: Only suggest terms that occur in more docs on the shard than the original term.
     * `always`: Suggest any matching suggestions based on terms in the suggest text.

 `max_edits`
 :   The maximum edit distance candidate suggestions can have in order to be considered as a suggestion.
 Can only be a value between 1 and 2.
 Any other value results in a bad request error being thrown.
 Defaults to 2.

 `prefix_length`
 :   The number of minimal prefix characters that must match in order be a candidate suggestions.
 Defaults to 1.
 Increasing this number improves spellcheck performance.
-Usually misspellings don't occur in the beginning of terms.
+Usually misspellings don’t occur in the beginning of terms.

 `min_word_length`
 :   The minimum length a suggest text term must have in order to be included.
 Defaults to 4.